CarltonW/CarltonW.GitHub.io/_posts/2020-11-09-how-to-quick-launch-windows-10-development-environment.md

 <br>
 <br>
-You'll notice the dev environment is installed with Powershell 5.1 by default.
-If you want to install Powershell 7 you can [download it from here](https://docs.microsoft.com/en-us/powershell/scripting/install/migrating-from-windows-powershell-51-to-powershell-7?view=powershell-7)
+<center>You'll notice the dev environment is installed with Powershell 5.1 by default.
+If you want to install Powershell 7 you can [download it from here](https://docs.microsoft.com/en-us/powershell/scripting/install/migrating-from-windows-powershell-51-to-powershell-7?view=powershell-7)</center>
 ![Powershell 5 after install](/img/quicklaunch/Powershell6-50percent.png "Powershell 5 is installed by default")

 <br>
 <br>
 <center>A useful tool that's included in this image is Windows Terminal.
-You can you run scripts from Powershell, Command Prompt, WSL distros and Azure Cloud Shell.</center>
+You can run scripts from Powershell, Command Prompt, WSL distros and Azure Cloud Shell.</center>
 ![Windows Terminal](/img/quicklaunch/WindowsTerminal-50percent.png "Windows Terminal")

 <br>